Want to know which Hyundai Kona years excel and which fall short?

 Conclusion

-So, which Hyundai Kona year takes the top spot?
+So, which Hyundai Kona year takes the best spot?

 Our comprehensive dive points to 2018, 2021-2023, and 2024 as the top picks.
-These models represent the best of what the Kona has to offer – fewer reliability issues, fewer recalls, and greater value for your buck.
+These models represent the finest of what the Kona has to offer – fewer reliability issues, fewer recalls, and superior value for your buck.

 On the flip side, you might want to steer clear of the 2019 and 2020 models.
 They faced some dependability issues that could give you troubles down the road.